HoodFeelGood/YNAB-public/README.md

 - Within your script project, create a timed trigger to run the function "processInbox."
 I set mine to run every hour.

 ## Action!
-- When you get a confirmation email from Amazon, label it as "Pets" or whatever.
+- When you get a confirmation email from Amazon or Target, label it as "Pets" or whatever.
 Wait for the trigger.
 Then you should have a new YNAB transaction and your email should be moved to the "Processed" folder.

 # Possible future efforts
-- Allow splits
-- Attempt to customize based on invoices (see discussion at https://support.youneedabudget.com/t/y4h890q/categorizing-amazon-purchases)
-- How to handle gift card purchases (show up as $0 in the confirmation email)
+	1. Automatically recognize order confirmation emails without having to label
+		a.
+Propose YNAB transactions based on the findings via email or text
+		b.
+Allow you to easily confirm or correct
+	2. Recognize orders paid by gift card and still make an entry based on how you handle gift cards (I treat them as cash and still record them under cash) -- Amazon's emails show $0.00 total for gift card purchases
+	3. Automatically or manually splitting single orders to allow for multiple categories (e.g. In one order you buy some Groceries and some stuff for Pets)
+	4. After-the-fact identifying that a single order was actually split into multiple transactions by Amazon (see discussion about "invoices" at https://support.youneedabudget.com/t/y4h890q/categorizing-amazon-purchases)
+		a.
+Could potentially use shipping emails as a trigger
+		b.
+Or potentially require a periodic drop and parsing of the downloadable order.csv)
+		c.
+Would likely require reading the Order Confirmation # (which my script records in the Memo field)
+    d.
+When Amazon transactions come in via credit card, if they are multiple transactions instead of one -- look at the shipping/delivery emails -- match up the Order #'s with the transactions and automatically replace the original single Amazon transaction with multiple